codderzcom/cardz/README.md

 Once a workspace is established its keeper can invite more people to work there.
 Generally, that would be servers, baristas, bartenders, and so on.

-Only the collaborators of the same workspace can introduce the changes to the plans, create the new ones and launch them.
+Only the collaborators of the same workspace can introduce the changes to the plans, create the new ones, and launch them.
 New collaborators can be invited only by the keeper.

 A customer identifies themselves via the mobile app after which they can be issued a card for the specific plan.
 There are no restrictions* on the number of cards a customer can own for each plan or a workspace.